 Over the years, rabbits have been used for food and fur, but since the 19th century, they have also been cared for as beloved pets.
 In the late 20th century, rabbits were beginning to be more commonplace in homes across America and they have grown in popularity ever since.
 As more people discovered the wonderful personalities of pet rabbits, the care they gave them improved and therefore lengthened the lifespan of house rabbits.

 Rabbit Breeds and Lifespan

-While the average lifespan of a pet rabbit is, according to the House Rabbit Society, about eight to 12 years old, certain breeds of pet rabbits are known to live longer than others.
+While the average lifespan of a pet rabbit is about 5-10 years old, certain breeds of pet rabbits are known to live longer than others.
 Just like dogs, miniature or dwarf breeds of rabbits tend to live longer than giant breeds.
 Dwarf rabbits, mini lops, and other little bunnies will typically live to be in double digits, while large breeds, like French lops and Flemish giants, won't.